andrepombo/Imoveis-Fortaleza/README.md

 The deployed web app is live at https://imoveis-fortal.herokuapp.com

-This web app predicts the price of an apartament in Fortaleza/Ce/Brazil as a function of their input parameters (area (m2), bedrooms, bathroms, parking spots,neighbourhood).
+This web app predicts the price of an apartment in Fortaleza/Ce/Brazil as a function of their input parameters (area (m2), bedrooms, bathroms, parking spots,neighbourhood).

 The web app was built in Python using the following libraries: